hellmrf/juliaunit/README.md

 arara file.tex
 ```

-Again, you can replace `xelatex` with any engine of your choice (see arara's docs).
+Again, you can replace `xelatex` with any engine of your choice (see `arara`'s docs).

 ### With `latexmk`

 PythonTeX also works with `latexmk`.
 Take a look at the section 4.6.1 of the [documentation](http://mirrors.ctan.org/macros/latex/contrib/pythontex/pythontex.pdf).
+However, you can just add [this](https://ctan.mirrors.hoobly.com/support/latexmk/example_rcfiles/pythontex-latexmkrc) to your `.latexmkrc` file (see examples).
 ## Examples

 ```latex